-The Secretariat reported that in the past months challenges had arisen to the Special Law for Galapagos, as the Government had negotiated with fisherman outside the framework established for this law.
-As a result of the crisis, a new Minister has taken office and finally the Government is maintaining the framework of the law, while strong pressure of the fishing sector remains, which has to be monitored closely.
+1265.
+The Secretariat reported that in the past months challenges had arisen to the Special Law for Galapagos, as the Government had negotiated with fishermen outside the framework established for this law.
+As a result of the crisis, a new Minister had taken office and finally the Government was maintaining the framework of the law, while strong pressure of the fishing sector remained, which has to be monitored closely.

-IUCN reported that it had received a report on 24 June 2004 updating the situation in Galapagos, which noted that the Environmental Ministry had appealed a Galapagos Island court ruling delivered last week that struck down the limits for the lucrative sea-cucumbers catch activity.
-Nine conservation groups are backing the appeal, made to Ecuador's top constitutional court.
-The Advisory Body concluded that the implementation of the Special Law will remain a challenge and it supported Draft Decision 28 COM 15B.31, in particular paragraph 3.
+1266.
+IUCN reported that it had received a report on 24 June 2004 updating the situation in Galapagos, which noted that the Environmental Ministry had appealed against a Galapagos Island court ruling delivered last week that struck down the limits for the lucrative sea-cucumber catch activity.
+Nine conservation groups were backing the appeal, made to Ecuador's top constitutional court.
+The Advisory Body concluded that the implementation of the Special Law would remain a challenge and it supported Draft Decision 28 COM 15B.31, in particular paragraph 3.

+1267.
 The Delegation of Colombia supported IUCN's statement and explained that this property was considered of great importance to the region, where three countries were cooperating in conservation and the fishing industry was putting strong pressure on governments.
 It stated that the whole of the marine corridor needed to be addressed and that IUCN had to stay involved in maintaining fishing quota.

+1268.
 The Delegation of the United Kingdom seconded the statement of Colombia.

+1269.
 The Chairperson declared Decision 28COM 15B.31 adopted.

+1270.
 The Committee adopted the following decision without discussion: